-Only use as many Plugins as are necessary.
-Too many Plugins can slow down your site.
+Only use as many as are necessary.
+Too many of them can slow down your site.
 They occupy valuable bandwidth and space, while slowing your site.
-You don’t need 5 SEO plugins, or 7 backup plugins.
+You don’t need 5 SEO plugins, or 7 for backup.
 Use one plugin for one purpose.

 Have I updated my already-installed plugins?

 Install updates soon after it is provided by the developer.
 Not following this rule could put your website under unnecessary security risks!
 Read our WordPress security guide for more information on WordPress security.

 One more thing – if your wordpress blog or website becomes problematic, it may be because of a Plug-in.
 The first thing to do in such a situation is to deactivate all plugins.
 Then reactivate them again one after the other.
 You will eventually find the bothersome Plugin.
 Re-evaluate its importance and deactivate it.